mikez321/bike/README.md

 urllib3==1.26.2
 wcwidth==0.2.5
 ```

+_As mentioned above, at this point you should have gone through enough setup to run the CLI, but you've come this far, so might as well finish right?_

 Of note will be Django and Django REST framework, but also `python-dotenv` which is used to hide secrets and `ipython` which is an incredibly helpful debugging tool.